Paraphrased from – The Richest Man in Babylon

 We were newly weds living large.
-A Center City High Rise on the square.
+A Center City High Rise on the Square.
 Doorman.
-Garage attendant.
+Garage.
 Roof deck.
 Went out to dinner a lot.
 Joined an expensive club.
 We were dinks.
 “Double income no kids”.
 For three years we had it all.

-It was great fun, but we should have played it this way.
+It was great fun, but not very smart.
 When you are young and in love everything is fun.
-Start building your financial house.
+So use this time to start building your financial house.
 Enjoy working together on your life plan.
 Live lean.
 Work hard.
 Build the foundation.
 Party with beer.
 Champagne later.

 Live lean.
 Live smart.
 Begin amassing wealth.
 Put it to work.

-Amass most of one person’s income.
+Amass is a much better word than save.
+So do it.
+Put most of one person’s income in the vault.
 Invest some of it.
 Live off the other person’s income as much as possible.
 Realize that If you do this now, your financial future brightens considerably.